headlessdevice/esp32-s3-breathectrl/README.md

-- To flash the ESP32 navigate to esp_fpga_breathectrl directory and run the command 'get_idf' and 'idf.py build' to build the project (make sure you have esp-idf version 4.3 or lower), and 'idf.py flash -p <//COM port>' to flash the binaries into the ESP.
+- To flash the ESP32 navigate to esp_fpga_breathectrl directory and run the command 'get_idf' and 'idf.py build' to build the project (make sure you have esp-idf version 4.3 or lower), and 'idf.py flash -p "COM Port"' to flash the binaries into the ESP.